opencog/opencog/README.md

 1. start roscore and Minecraft Server

-2. start cogserver, remember put this directory in the PYTHON_EXTENSION_DIRS variable in the opencog.conf so we can import those python file we need; Besides you have to execute cogserver under your opencog/build/ directory or the cogshell will fail to load the commands.
+2. start cogserver, remember put the src/ path in the PYTHON_EXTENSION_DIRS variable in the opencog.conf so we can import those python file we need; Besides you have to execute cogserver under your opencog/build/ directory or the cogshell will fail to load the commands.

 3. run